 By thinking too much about the impact of present happenings on our future, we are acting like the villagers who ascribed either ‘Good luck’ or ‘Bad luck’ on all events.
 When our dreams do not fructify as planned, there is invariably a cosmic arrangement that has designs for us that are much bigger and better.
 Therefore, we need to adopt the mentality of the farmer …. when something goes wrong or rather, not as expected, just say “ Good Luck, Bad Luck, Who Knows “ and then chill out.

-Are you able to, just like the farmer did in the story, observe without placing judgment and accepting that there is potential for good and bad in every situation?
+Are you able to, just as the farmer did in the story, observe without placing judgment and accepting that there is potential for good and bad in every situation?

 The more that you can practice observing emotions arising and allowing them to pass, the less stress you will experience in our day-to-day lives.
 This is not to say that you should not feel emotions such as supreme joy, pleasure, and grief.